moorepants/learn-multibody-dynamics/tmt.rst

    Ao.vel(N), A.ang_vel_in(N), Bo.vel(N), B.ang_vel_in(N), Q.vel(N)

 Only the contributing forces need be declared (noncontributing would cancel out in the TMT transformation if included).
+Do not forget Newton's Third Law and be sure to include the equal and opposite reactions.

 .. jupyter-execute::